 MADIGAN LINE EXPEDITION – EAST

-The Madigan Line Expedition (East) is a 13-day expedition across visceral landscapes of endless dunes rising and falling in a sea of brilliant red sand.
-Experience flora and fauna unique to the north Simpson Desert (Muna warliri) and a history where the desert always has the last word.
-The Madigan Line is named after scientist and explorer Dr Cecil Madigan who made the trek on camels in 1939.
-This outback tag along follows the original expedition but in reverse making it one of the most challenging and adventurous tours across the Simpson Desert.
-Join Waypoint Expeditions for exciting 4WD off-road challenges, desert camping beneath a Milky Way in full bloom, solitude, tranquility, and new friendships born from a camaraderie inherent in Outback Australia.
+The Madigan Line Expedition (East) is a 13-day tag along.
+It meanders over landscapes of endless dunes rising and falling in a sea of brilliant red sand.
+Explore fauna and flora unique to the north Simpson Desert (Muna warliri); and a history where the desert has the last word.
+The Madigan Line, named in recognition of scientist and explorer Dr Cecil Madigan who trekked the route on camels in 1939.
+This tag along follows the original expedition but in reverse and as a result is one of the most challenging crossings of the Simpson Desert.
+So join Waypoint Expeditions for exciting 4WD off-road challenges and desert camping beneath a Milky Way in full bloom.
+Explore, discover and find new friendships born from a camaraderie inherent in Outback Australia.

 - Track Class Difficult